keithatxxdotnetwork/all-docs/docs/node/validator-staking/2-accounts.md

 sidebar_position: 2
 ---
 # 2. Stash and Controller Accounts
-The Stash and Controller accounts can be the same account but it is recommeneded to use two as a way to reduce the risk of lost funds.
-It is recommended to use a Controller account to make changes to staking prefernces and doing payouts.
+The Stash and Controller accounts can be the same account but it is recommended to use two as a way to reduce the risk of lost funds.
+It is recommended to use a Controller account to make changes to staking preferences and doing payouts.
 ## Fund Stash and Controller Accounts
 ### Stash Account
-* Minumum Stake- 1,000 xx
+* Minimum Stake- 1,000 xx
-* Transferrable for fees - 25 xx
+* Transferable for fees - 25 xx
 * On-chain Identity (See below)- approx. 21 xx

 ### Controller Account
-* Transferrable for fees - 10 xx
+* Transferable for fees - 10 xx
 * On-chain Identity (See below)- approx. 21 xx

 # Set On-Chain Identity (Optional)